obfuscatedgenerated/orca/README.md

 $ make install PREFIX=/mingw64
 ```

-* You can continue reading these docs for usage examples, ignoring the Linux-specific parts.
+* You can continue reading these docs for usage examples, ignoring the Linux-specific parts (i.e. start from [Configuring orca](#configuring-orca) and ignore the `sudo make install` command in the Installing orca section).

 * **NOTE: you need to link to the ws2_32 library when compiling your bot.
 You can pass the -lws2_32 argument to GCC or configure this within your Makefile/CMakeLists.txt alongside linking to discord and curl as stated later.**